hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

   - fleece jackets
 layout: post
 ---
-Here is my [selection](#the-best-fleece-jackets-of-2017) of the best lightweight fleece jackets for 2017.
-Are you planning an outdoor adventure to a place where it’s wet or humid?
-Then you should have a warm lightweight fleece jacket in your backpack.
+Here is my [selection](#the-best-fleece-jackets-of-2017) of the best lightweight fleece jackets for 2017 which I would consider to buy for my next hiking or backpacking adventure.

 For wet conditions a fleece jacket is a much better choice than a [down jacket](http://www.hikeventures.com/best-down-jackets/) to protect yourself against the cold as down will lose it’s insulation once it’s wet.
 An alternative to a fleece jacket would be a [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/) which has the advantage of being windproof.

 A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast compared to other fabrics like cotton.

-Have a look on our [FAQ](#faq-on-fleece-jackets) on fleece jackets if you have more questions.
+Have a look on our [FAQ](#faq-on-fleece-jackets) to learn more about fleece jackets.

-**Update**: Most recently, I bought the [Power Houdi](http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fhoudini-power-houdi-full-zip-hooded-fleece-sweatshirt-mens) which is now my go-to fleece jackets on all my trips.
-I really like that it feels soft on the skin and adapts well to movements.

 <amp-img src="https://c3.staticflickr.com/6/5609/30599065514_5e5ff0a8cd_b.jpg" width="1024" height="683" alt="Best Fleece Jackets for 2017" layout="responsive"></amp-img>
 <br>